danfuzz/samizdat/doc/library-guide/Peg.md

 This is equivalent to the syntactic form `{: rule? :}`.

+#### `makeParserThunk(function) -> rule`

+Makes and returns a parser rule which runs the given function to produce a parser, which is then called to do the actual parsing. `function` must be a function.
+When called, it is passed as arguments all the in-scope matched results from the current sequence context.
+Whatever it returns is expected to be a parser, and that parser is then called upon to perform parsing.

+If the called function returns void, then the rule is considered to have failed.

+This is equivalent to the syntactic form `{: %term :}`.

 #### `makePlus(rule) -> rule`

 Makes and returns a parser rule which matches a given rule repeatedly.